 What are energy savings certificates?

 An energy savings certificate is a tradable certificate created under Division 7 of Part 9 of the Electricity Supply Act 1995.
-Each energy savings certificate represents the equivalent of 1 tonne of CO2-e resulting from energy savings activities.
+Each energy savings certificate represents one notional megawatt hour (MWh) of energy.

 Who purchases energy savings certificates?

 People interested in buying energy savings certificates include:

 - Scheme Participants, who are required under NSW legislation to acquire and surrender energy savings certificates or pay a penalty.
 The number of energy savings certificates required by a Scheme Participants depends on their compliance obligations.

 - Intermediary agents who might subsequently sell the energy savings certificates to Scheme Participants.

 - Organisations or individuals interested in voluntarily purchasing energy savings certificates for the purpose of offsetting energy use.

 PLease refer to the Scheme Participants page for more information.

 Certificate pricing and penalty rates